apollographql/apollo-kotlin/README.md

   implementation("com.apollographql.apollo:apollo-normalized-cache-sqlite:x.y.z")
   // optional: for coroutines support implementation("com.apollographql.apollo:apollo-coroutines-support:x.y.z")
+  // optional: for Reactor support implementation("com.apollographql.apollo:apollo-reactor-support:x.y.z")
   // optional: for RxJava3 support
   implementation("com.apollographql.apollo:apollo-rx3-support:x.y.z")
   // optional: Most of apollo-android does not depend on Android in practice and runs on any JVM or on Kotlin native. apollo-android-support contains a few Android-only helper classes.
 For an example to send logs to logcat or run callbacks on the main thread. implementation("com.apollographql.apollo:apollo-android-support:x.y.z")